saimaheshwaran/hes-tep/test-elevate-api/README.md

 Steps to create api jar in Nexus Repo:-

-1. Use Bitbucket version control, to pull the latest api code from your source repository.
+1. Pull the latest api code from your source repository.
       "http://git.hestest.com:7990/projects/DEVOPS/repos/test-elevate-api/browse"
 2. In the project directory, run the Maven command to update your project dependencies:
    Run the command: mvn clean install